God Does Not Exist - Or Does He? - A Dialogue with an Atheist

 Thank you for taking the trouble to write, John, I appreciate it.
 Have you seen my three papers on the main website on “Does God exist?”
 They will explain why I think belief in God is reasonable and supported by the evidence.
 Feel free to respond to that material, I’d be interested to discuss it with you.
 I’d also recommend you read “The Language of God” subtitled “a Scientist Presents Evidence for Belief” (Simon & Schuster, London) by Francis Collins who is head of the Human Genome Project who produced the first draft of the human genome.
 He was an atheist but came to Christian faith.
 I also recommend “There is a God” subtitled “How the world’s most notorious atheist changed his mind, by Antony Flew (Harper Collins, London).
 You probably know that Flew was one of the world’s leading atheist philosophers but he has recently come to believe in God.

 I do not know your background, John, but I’m sure you would agree that one has to research a subject before one can reasonably reject it.
 I am very interested in philosophical debate and in the relationships between science and religion.
-But may people have found that a different approach to matters of faith has been helpful, even life-changing.
+But many people have found that a different approach to matters of faith has been helpful, even life-changing.
 I’d recommend you find a local group doing the Alpha Course.
 8 million people have done this introduction to Christianity.
 It normally takes the form of DVDs (which I think are very good) and discussion and lasts for a number of weeks.
 It is relaxed and fun, and people without faith or who have difficulties over Christianity are most welcome.
-We run an Alpha Course but I don’t know where you come from.
 You could find a local course at Alpha.org.

 IN HIS SECOND PIECE JOHN WROTE: